I use the following grading scale in my courses. If you have

 (including its "curved" score) is zero.
 In

-scores so that their median is at least 80.
+scores so that the median is at least 85.
 In

-always curve this way, especially in a small or
+I may not always curve in this way, especially in a small or

 - Grade Scale: